egonos/Introduction-to-Machine-Learning-Interviews-Book-Solutions/Chapter 8 Answers.md

 **Pros:** Fast computing

-**Cons:** The asynchron nature results in old and new gradients to occur.
+**Cons:** The asynchronous nature results in old and new gradients to occur.
 Since not all the updates are based on the most recent one this can make model to stale.

 SSGD

+**Pros:** More stable gradient update

-**Pros:** Slower computing.
+**Cons:** Slower computing.
 Each worker has to wait until all of them become ready.

-**Cons** More stable gradient update